olafal0/rescaffold/README.md

 - [x] Basic template modifiers (only one per variable instance in a template)
 - [x] Scaffold upgrades
 - [x] Scaffold removal
-- [ ] Auto-clone scaffold sources from git
+- [x] Auto-clone scaffold sources from git
+- [ ] Version tracking of git sources
 - [x] Composable modifiers
 - [ ] Method of fixing conflicts (interactively or not)